Dinh282/personal-journal/README.md

 - Work with a team building an application
 - Better understanding of workflow on GitHub with a team
 - Learn more about the process of connecting the front end with the back end and creating our own API
-- Learning about different packages and ways to style your application like turn.js and tailwind
+- Learning about different packages and ways to style your application like turn.js, tailwind and swiper.js
 - Learning to create proper file structure with MVC
 - Creating a full stack application from scratch, while working with other people
 - Create a way to journal online while also keeping the fun of journaling alive